Course fees (2018/19 entry)

 - Primary - Foundation Stage/Key Stage 1 (Early Years)

-- Primary with Mathematics specialism (A bursary is available for this route.
+- Primary with Mathematics specialism (A bursary may be available for this route, depending on qualifications.
 Please see Get into Teaching for further details)

 - Primary with Physical Education specialism